-- comply with a minimum leverage ratio;

-- comply with a commitment coverage ratio;
+- comply various leverage, commitment coverage and other customary ratios;

-- not exceed specified levels of debt; and
+- not exceed specified levels of debt

-- comply with limits on asset sales.
+- comply with limits on asset sales;

+- · comply with limits on cash dividends;

+- and other customary limitations.

-Our ability to meet the financial ratios and tests under our credit agreement can be affected by events beyond our control, and we may not be able to satisfy those ratios and tests.
-A breach of any one of these covenants could permit the bank to accelerate the debt so that it is immediately due and payable.
-If a breach occurred, no further borrowings would be available under our credit agreement.
-If we were unable to repay the debt, the bank could proceed against and foreclose on our assets, substantially all of which have been pledged as collateral to secure payment of our indebtedness.
+Our ability to meet the financial ratios and tests under a new credit facility can be affected by events beyond our control, and we may not be able to satisfy those ratios and tests.
+A breach of any one of these potential covenants or requirements could permit the lending organization to accelerate outstanding amounts so that it is immediately due and payable.
+If a breach occurs, further borrowings will likely be unavailable under any such credit arrangement.
+If we are unable to repay any outstanding amounts, the lending organization could proceed against and foreclose on the assets we pledge as collateral to secure the loan, which will likely be a significant portion or substantially all of our assets.